AI Security Signal Brief — 2026-03-25

 Signal criticality: High

 What happened: Help Net Security reported that Tenable introduced Tenable Hexa AI as the agentic orchestration engine inside the Tenable One Exposure Management Platform.
-The launch positions Hexa AI as a workflow layer that uses Tenable’s exposure data fabric to coordinate multi-step security actions across IT, cloud, identity, OT, and AI environments, including custom agents, out-of-the-box agents, automation, and human-in-the-loop guardrails.
+The launch ties together exposure data across vulnerabilities, identities, assets, configurations, and AI systems, then uses that context to coordinate multi-step remediation and operational workflows.
+Tenable also framed the product around custom agents, out-of-the-box agents, workflow automation across IT, cloud, identity, OT, and AI environments, and explicit human-in-the-loop guardrails.

 Key takeaways: